dymmond/edgy/docs/fields.md

 * `force_timezone` - ZoneInfo containing the timezone in which all datetimes are converted.
                          For naive datetimes it behaves like `default_timezone`
 * `remove_timezone` - Boolean.
 Default False.
 Remove timezone information from datetime.
 Useful if the db should only contain naive datetimes and not convert.
+* `with_timezone` - Boolean.
+Defaults to True for remove_timezone is False.
+It controls if timezones are included on db side.
+You most probably don't need setting it except you want a naive datetime saving in a timezone aware column which makes no sense.

 !!!
 Note